João Barbosa: Rollcentre and Brumos (2004–2009)

-The Portuguese returned to contest the 2008 Rolex Sports Car Series season, competing with Brumos Racing.
+Barbosa returned to contest the 2008 Rolex Sports Car Series season, competing with Brumos Racing.
 Accompanied by JC France, he was fourth in five opportunities with a Riley-Porsche.
 Thus, he placed fifth in the drivers' championship in Daytona Prototype class, behind Scott Pruett / Memo Rojas and Jon Fogarty / Alex Gurney.
 In Europe, he continued as Rollcentre driver with whom he raced in the 24 Hours of Le Mans and four races of the Le Mans Series with a Pescarolo 01.
 In 2009, Barbosa continued in the Rolex Sports Car Series with JC France for Brumos Racing.
 They won in Homestead, were third in the 24 Hours of Daytona and fifth at Mid-Ohio, and being 16th in the drivers' championship.
 In Europe, he completed three endurance races with a Pescarolo 01 official with Bruce Jouanny, earning a sixth overall place in the 1000 km de Catalunya and an eighth in the 24 Hours of Le Mans, counting as third driver Christophe Tinseau.